annelohmeijer/homelab/README.md

-_case_

 ## ML Platform on Minikube

-Run scalable ML Platform on a local Kubernetes cluster (Minikube) with Terraform.
+Run your own scalable ML Platform on a local Kubernetes cluster (Minikube) with Terraform.

 ### Prerequisites

 Playground project to learn Kubernetes, Helm, Terraform, DevOps, on the fly while building a MLPlatform.
 There are few services to deploy via kube, helm or tf:
 - model served as API